-Amit Shah in Chhattisgarh: Rahul baba, we do not need to give you any account of works of BJP govt
+Amit Shah in Chhattisgarh: SC/ST Act, reservation system to stay till BJP is in power

+BJP president Amit Shah on Sunday asserted that the Scheduled Caste/Scheduled Tribes (Prevention of Atrocities) Act and the reservation system in jobs will continue till the BJP-led government is in power at the Centre.
+While addressing a rally in Chhattisgarh where Assembly elections are slated for later in the year, the senior party leader urged people to remain wary of Congress’ efforts to spread “lies” about the Narendra Modi government ahead of the Lok Sabha elections next year.

+“In the coming days, the Congress will spread different types of lies to mislead people.
+Sometimes they will say the SC/ST Act is being abolished, on other occasions, they will say the reservation (system) was being scrapped.
+I want to clearly say that the SC/ST Act and reservation will remain in force till the BJP government is in power,” Shah, who was addressing the gathering in PG College grounds, said.

-Sounding the bugle for the Assembly Elections in Chhattisgarh which are slated to be held later this year, BJP president Amit Shah on Sunday launched a scathing attack on Congress President Rahul Gandhi over his party’s performance in 55 years and questioned him for seeking an account of the work done by the BJP-led government in the last four years.
+Upping its ante against Congress president Rahul Gandhi over his party’s performance in 55 years, Shah questioned him for seeking an account of the work done by the BJP-led government in the last four years.

 “Rahul baba, why are you asking for our account of four years.
 We do not need to give you any account.
-We will give an account of every minute and every paisa to the people when we go to them to ask for votes,” Shah, who was addressing a rally in PG College grounds in the state, said.
+We will give an account of every minute and every paisa to the people when we go to them to ask for votes,” Shah said.

-LIVE : Shri @AmitShah at Vikas Yatra Rally in Surguja, Chhattisgarh. #ShahInCGVikasYatra https://t.co/iSdlObpFoV

 Stating that the country lagged in development for 55 years under the Congress’ rule, the BJP leader asked, “Your family governed the country for four generations and 55 years.
 Why has there not been any development?”